sparkle-project/sparkle-project.github.io/documentation/delta-updates/index.md

 If the user is running a version of the app for which you haven't provided a `.delta`, or if the patch doesn't apply cleanly, they'll use the non-delta "full" update.

-New delta patches must be created using tools from Sparkle 1.27.0 or later.
-Note that newly generated patches are still compatible and can be patched from applications using versions of Sparkle older than 1.27.0.
+New delta patches must be created using generate_appcast or BinaryDelta from a Sparkle 1.27.0 or later distribution.
+Note that newly generated patches are still compatible and can be patched from applications using versions of Sparkle framework older than 1.27.0.

 ### Automated generation

-The `./bin/generate_appcast` tool that comes with Sparkle [automatically generates and signs delta updates](/documentation/#publish-your-appcast).
+The `./bin/generate_appcast` tool that comes with Sparkle [automatically generates and signs delta updates](/documentation/#5-publish-your-appcast).

 ### Manual generation